MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/use-environment-checker.md

 - Confirm that the minimum requirements are met.
 - Identify and remediate small issues early and quickly, such as a misconfigured firewall URL or a wrong DNS.
 - Identify and remediate discrepancies on your own and ensure that your current environment configuration complies with the [Azure Stack HCI system requirements](/azure-stack/hci/concepts/system-requirements).
-- Collect diagnostic logs and get support to troubleshoot any validation issues.
+- Collect diagnostic logs and get remote support to troubleshoot any validation issues.

 ## Environment Checker modes